kmiga/alphaAnnotation/README.md

 java -jar path/to/cromwell-XY.jar run centromereAnnotation.wdl -i inputs.json > cenSattest.txt

 ```

+## Overview of the Annotation bins

+Alpha-Satellites - Annotated with [Fedor Ryabov’s HumAS-HMMER](https://github.com/fedorrik/HumAS-HMMER_for_AnVIL) and simplified into the following bins:
+- Active alpha (active_hor)
+- diverged HORS (dhor)
+- monomeric HORs (mon)
+- mixed alpha (mixedAlpha) - alpha regions that can't be sorted into above categories

+Human Satellites 2 and 3 - Annotated with [Nick Altemose’s HSAT2/3 script](https://github.com/altemose/chm13_hsat)

+Other Centromeric Satellite annotations - Annotated with RepeatMasker
+- HSAT1A - SAR in DFAM
+- HSAT1B - HSAT1 in DFAM
+- Gamma - includes all GSAT and TAR1 in DFAM
+- Beta - BSR, LSAU, and BSAT in DFAM
+- CenSat - other centromeric satellites CER, SATR, SST1, ACRO, HSAT4, HSAT5, TAF11

+Centromere Transition (ct)
+Centromeres are defined by merging all above satellite annotations within 2MB (bedtools merge) and then identifying the region containing the active array.
+Any stretch of sequence not annotated within this region is marked "ct"

 ### Citations
 A.F.A.
 Smit, R. Hubley & P. Green RepeatMasker at http://repeatmasker.org